 1) It is not "just a headache", and

-2) There are many holistic and natural approaches to battling migraines, and these approaches are often HEALTHIER and MORE EFFECTIVE than the way in which migraines are typically managed by the US healthcare system.
+2) There are many natural approaches to battling migraines, and these approaches are often HEALTHIER and MORE EFFECTIVE than the way in which migraines are typically managed by the US healthcare system.

 In taking care of ourselves, listening to our instincts, knowing our limits, we are able to strive toward our best self.
 And as a Community, we are stronger together.

 “I acknowledge the power and beauty within you and myself.”